FeatureBaseDB/featurebase-docs/docs/tools/python-client-library/python-client-example.md

 # Example application using python client library

-In this example, featurebase python client library is used to bulk insert data into a demo table.
+In this example, FeatureBase python client library is used to bulk insert data into a demo table.

 ## Before you begin

 {% include /cloud/cloud-before-begin.md %}, Or
 {% include /com-install/com-install-before-begin.md %}

-## Install python client library

 * [Learn How To Install python client library](/docs/tools/python-client-library/python-client-install)

+## Example python application

 ```python
 import string